Certificate Level: Graduate

 The Drexel Online Psychiatric Mental Health Nurse Practitioner (PMHNP) certificate is offered to those individuals who have earned a master's degree in nursing and seek further preparation to become a Psychiatric Mental Health Nurse Practitioner, or for certified nurse practitioners that would like to specify their patient population focus giving care to patients in the psychiatric setting.

-This certificate program is 34 credits, and can generally be completed in one year of part-time study.
+This certificate program is 34 credits, and can generally be completed in about two years of part-time study.
 Upon completion of the program, successful graduates are eligible to sit for the ANCC's Psychiatric Mental Health Certification.

 What you'll learn